nickbauman/cljgae-template/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/org.clojars.nickbauman/cljgae-template.svg)](https://clojars.org/org.clojars.nickbauman/cljgae-template)

 Google App Engine is the first "Serverless" web PaaS the world has ever seen, launched as an opinionated, fully managed service 16 years ago.
 Designed to scale out-of-the-box, with many more features teams would take years to assemble.
-This temaplate is meant to get you started  on appengine with Clojure quickly.
+This template is meant to get you started on appengine with Clojure quickly.

 ## Release 1.0.3.1